eirikimrik/mealsappmobile/README.md

 # Meals application

 Got the starting point from a udemy course, similar to the course for flutter.
+We had some issues getting started from this template, because it was so outdated.
+So it took us a few hours to get it running without errors.

 ### Extra features